Maximize your Website ROI with Google Analytics Funnel and Goal Setting

 For e-commerce sites or sales leads sites, the objective of the site’s sales process should be to drive visitors down a “specific and intended path” guiding them all the way to end result- a sale or contact information capture.

-The purpose of a path or funnel is to provide customers with direction so that they do not aimlessly wander through your site and you miss out on dissatisfied visitors and and lost sales opportunities.
+The purpose of a path or funnel is to provide customers with direction so that they do not aimlessly wander through your site and you miss out because of dissatisfied visitors and lost sales opportunities.
 If you want them to buy or contact you, you need to take the visitor and lead them by showing them the way.

-Contact us today if you need help with Google Analytics Goal and Funnel set up and implementation of Google Site Analytics.
+Contact us today if you need help with Google Analytics consultation for Goal and Funnel set up and implementation of Google Site Analytics.